 Subsection (b) authorizes the Secretary of the Department of Education to assume or cancel FFEL or Direct Loans qualified loan amounts on a graduated scale for any new borrowers after the date of enactment of this Act if the borrower is employed as full-time faculty at a tribal college or university and is not in default on the loan to be repaid or canceled.
-Qualified loan amounts is defined as 15% of the total amount of all loans made, insured, or guaranteed after the date of enactment of this Act for the first or second year of employment; 20% of the total amount of all loans made, insured, mittee on Indian Affairs, June 16, 2005.
-Status and Trends in the Education of American Indians and Alaska Natives, National Cen-ter for Education Statistics, Department of Education, 2005.

-&lt;sup>4Testimony of the American Indian Higher Education Consortium before the Senate Comor guaranteed after the date of enactment of the Act for the third or fourth years; and 30% of such total amount for the fifth year of employment.
+Qualified loan amounts are defined as 15 percent of the total amount of all loans made, insured, or guaranteed after the date of enactment of this Act for the first or second year of employment; 20 percent of the total amount of all loans made, insured, or guaranteed after the date of enactment of the Act for the third or fourth years; and 30 percent of such total amount for the fifth year of employment.
 The Secretary may not, however, repay or cancel more than \$15,000 in the aggregate of such total amount for any student.